Click on the link above for an audio version of the book of Ruth.

 These verses are womanly; they celebrate the feminine.
 Here is female conversation, embrace and relationship.
-There is a latent theme of barrenness here, as neither of the younger women had conceived for ten years – a very long period in the culture of the time where with high child mortality and short life expectancy a woman’s fecundity was vital, not just for her own identity, but for the village community’s survival.
+There is a latent theme of barrenness here, as neither of the younger women had conceived for ten years – a very long period in the culture of the time where with high child mortality and short life expectancy, a woman’s fecundity was vital: not just for her own identity, but for the village community’s survival.
 Ten years echoes Sarah’s infertility (Genesis 16:3), after which she gave her slave girl Hagar to her husband to bear children on her behalf.
 Once again we see God working through infertility, through withholding blessing.
 Everyone who seeks to follow Christ will experience in their discipleship this withdrawal of his hand at times.
 It is a most vital tool with which he shapes and forms godliness within us; “Is not this the shade of his hand outstretched caressingly?” (lines from the Hound of Heaven).
-For those who have experienced the blessing of God, who know the vital life of the Spirit, and have often experienced the thrill of answered prayer, the joy of Christ and the delight and healing of worship, the experience of the prolonged absence of God is truly horrible and tests our commitment to Christ at the very deepest level – sometimes almost to the limit, even it seems at times beyond our ability to bear.
+For those who have experienced the blessing of God, who know the vital life of the Spirit, and have often experienced the thrill of answered prayer, the joy of Christ and the delight and healing of worship, the experience of the prolonged absence of God is truly horrible and tests our commitment to Christ at the very deepest level – sometimes almost to the limit, as it seems at times beyond our ability to bear.
 But (godly) character is formed at precisely these points (Romans 5:4).
 It is at this point that Naomi turns and seeks God in his land.